cagov/data-infrastructure/docs/code/local-setup.md

 You can include profiles for several databases in the same `profiles.yml`, (as well as targets for production), allowing you to develop in several projects using the same computer.

+### Handling SSL errors

+With certain network configurations, running `dbt deps` may result in SSL certificate errors.
+In such cases, installing the `pip-system-certs` package can help Python-based dbt installations work around these errors.

 ### Example VS Code setup